 My name is Timothy Clark.
 I am the founder of Radiant Heart Studios.
 I have been collecting, drawing, printing and distributing Tibetan prayer flags since 1974.
 For the next 30 years I printed prayer flags in my "off the grid" house near Garberville in Northern California.
 My main career is architecture (Home & Temple Design).
 Prayer flags have always been a secondary occupation.
 In 1996, when the internet reached our remote area, I was fortunate to acquire "prayerflags.com."
 What had been a part-time hobby grew into a viable business.
 In 2000 I added a new line of prayer flags printed and sewn in Kathmandu (see "Radiant Heart East", below)

 In 2004 I married a Tibetan woman, Tsering Chodon, whom I'd met during my travels in Asia.
 We moved our home and businesses to the San Francisco Bay Area in 2008.
 I occassionally find time to create new prayer flag and deity print designs, but architecture and running the day to day prayer flag distribution business is more than a full time job.
-Half of our prayer flags are still printed in Northern California by Alan Cash (Cashgraphix) while the other half is printed in our Kathmandu Studio.
+Some of our prayer flags are still printed in Northern California by Sammy at MCL Screenworks while most are printed in our Kathmandu Studio.

 Tsering and Timothy